 It is axiomatic that we must see and address strategic business factors strategically.

 Clearly, for most companies, this isn’t the case.
 In the short term, this creates opportunity for advantage for those who do it well.
 In the mid to long term it’s required for parity.

 Developing real competency is a way to extend the advantage timeframe.

-As a result of our 20 year experience managing our professional content operations that created B2B sales, marketing and training content for hundreds of clients, we’ve codified and documented a Six Competency Framework for Enterprise Content Strategy.
+As a result of our 20 year experience managing our professional content operations that created B2B sales, marketing and training content for hundreds of clients, we’ve codified and documented a Six Competency Framework for Enterprise Information and Content Strategy.

 Individual competencies that comprise our enterprise content strategy are explained in greater detail in articles linked to here:

 These frameworks are applied in our Content Health Check Service.
 This service assesses (or audits) Content Strategy, Content Operations, and content inventories.
 This includes website and non-website content, preferably for ALL customer-engaging functions.